 - Apollo Power

-All of them link to the same network that comprises four jackpot levels – Ultimate Power, Super Power, Extra Power, and Power.
-Players can trigger the bonus jackpot game during any spin within the base game even if it is a losing one.
-Then twenty golden coins will appear on the screen, corresponding to the four progressive jackpots.
-The player flips the coins over and must reveal three identical ones to bag the corresponding progressive jackpot.
+All of these slots link to the same network, which features four jackpot levels: Ultimate Power, Super Power, Extra Power, and Power.
+Players can trigger the bonus jackpot game on any spin, even a losing one.
+When they do, twenty golden coins appear on the screen, each corresponding to one of the four progressive jackpots.
+The player flips the coins and needs to reveal three identical symbols to win the associated progressive jackpot.

 Other Must-Try Progressive Releases by Playtech: